anyuser/rakete-exhibition/README.md

 To simplify running the game in exhibition mode, you can use the scripts provided here.
 The scripts just start the game with the ```-exhibition``` parameter.

-- Download the scripts: Click on the green button "Code" -> "Download ZIP".
+- Download the scripts: On [this website](https://github.com/anyuser/rakete-exhibition), click on the green button "Code" -> "Download ZIP".
 - Unzip and copy one of the scripts into the folder where your game executable is located (see examples below).
 - Run that script instead of rakete.app.